allenai/Break/explore.md

 <div>
   <p class="note">
-    (c) <i>The Love Machines stars an actor born in 1926, known for his nightclub performances in what city?</i>
+    (c) The Love Machines stars an actor born in 1926, known for his nightclub performances in what city?
   </p>
 </div>

 ```
  1. return the actor born in 1926 that stars in the Love Machines
  2. return the nightclub performances that #1 was known for
  3. return in  what  city was  #2
 ```